-LD Products has sold remanufactured and compatible printer cartridges for close to twenty years and we still have customers regularly asking us about the difference between our products and the name brand.
+LD Products has sold remanufactured and compatible printer cartridges for twenty years and we still have customers regularly asking us about the difference between our products and the name brand.
 It’s clear that their affordable cost make them an enticing alternative, but what are you getting for that value?
 Here, we dive into all of the most common questions, including:

 - What are the differences between name brand, remanufactured and compatible printer cartridges?